mongodb/docs/source/includes/list-tables/integration-configurations.rst

        |service| sends an email to the project owner and eventually
        removes the key.

-       You can add PagerDuty notifications only for alerts that require user acknowledgement.
-Informational alerts, such as the alert that a user has joined a project, cannot use this notification method.

        Users can acknowledge PagerDuty alerts only from the PagerDuty dashboard.